 One of the most popular types of AI to use in eCommerce shops is thought to be chatbots.
-Grandview Research predicts that the worldwide chatbot industry would grow to $3.99 billion in size by 2030.
-This indicates that between 2022 and 2030, the market would expand at a CAGR of 25.7%.
+Grandview Research predicts that the worldwide chatbot industry will grow to $3.99 billion in size by 2030.
+This indicates that between 2022 and 2030, the market will expand at a CAGR of 25.7%.

 The implementation of voice bots has accelerated the development of the digital sales sector in the world’s biggest e-commerce platform.
 By 2025, 75% of Americans will have a smart speaker; hence there is a probability that e-commerce enterprises may see a breakthrough as more homes adopt this technology.

 Upcoming categories in which AI will assist e-commerce enterprises, according to North American and European decision-makers in 2021 (Statista)

 |I don’t believe AI will help our company

 In the next few years, AI will alter the e-commerce business, but it is already having an impact in the present.
 AI plays a significant role in enhancing consumer experiences and developing novel solutions in the e-commerce sector.